nascent-africa/jetstrap/README.md

 [AdminLTE](https://adminlte.io/) is an open source admin dashboard & control panel theme.
 Built on top of Bootstrap, AdminLTE provides a range of responsive, reusable, and commonly used components.

+> Please visit the AdminLTE [documentation](https://adminlte.io/themes/v3/) for more details on how to use it.

 To use AdminLte presets, simply call the `useAdminLte3` method within your AppServiceProvider:

 ```php